anovijay/mailservice/README.md

 # mailservice
-This service connects to an email, retrieves the email and transfers the contents of it to a cloud bucket
+This service connects to an email account, retrieves unread messages, and transfers their contents to a cloud bucket.